 Early file systems thus introduced a fix-sized cache to hold popular blocks.
 As in our discussion of virtual memory, strategies such as LRU and different variants would decide which blocks to keep in cache.
-This fix-sized cache would usually be allocated at boot time to be roughly 10% of total memory.
+This fix-sized cache would usually be allocated at boot time to be roughly 10% of the total memory of the system.
 Modern systems integrate virtual memory pages and file system pages into a unified page cache [S00].
-In this way, memory can be allocated more flexibly across virtual memory and file system, depending on which needs more memory at a given time.
+In this way, memory can be allocated much more flexibly across virtual memory and file system, depending on which needs more memory at a given time.